CyBehave Research

 The Question

 Do AI agents exhibit functional analogues of human behavioural patterns?
-Can we use established frameworks like COM-B, Protection Motivation Theory, and Nudge Theory to predict, assess, and govern how AI agents behave , and misbehave, in the wild?
+Can we use established frameworks like COM-B, Protection Motivation Theory, and Nudge Theory to predict, assess, and govern how AI agents behave - and misbehave - in the wild?

 🎯